-Everything about Clos Badon St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine ratings, wine and food pairing tips, best vintages, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Clos Badon Thunevin St. Emilion with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Interestingly, for years Jean Luc Thunevin and Murielle Andraud also had a huge German Shepard dog named Max living with them in their St. Emilion home.
 Max liked the chickens too!
 When asked how their chickens live such a long life, Murielle says, “The only Bordeaux wine they drink is Valandraud!”
 Those chickens have good taste, even if they prefer Valandraud over Clos Badon Thunevin.

-The 6.5 hectare Bordeaux vineyard of Clos Badon Thunevin is on a terroir of gravel, quartz, clay and limestone soils.
-The vineyard is planted to 50% Merlot, 40% Cabernet Franc and 10% Cabernet Sauvignon.
-Although the Cabernet Sauvignon is not always used in the blend.
-The vineyards of Clos Badon are planted to a vine density of 5,500 vines per hectare.
-On average the vines of Clos Badon Thunevin are close to 30 years of age.
+The vineyards of Clos Badon Thunevin are planted to a vine density of 5,500 vines per hectare.
+On average, the vines of Clos Badon Thunevin are close to a respectable 30 years of age.
 But they have older vines as well.
 Some of which were planted as far back as 1954.

-Serving and Decanting Clos Badon with Wine and Food Pairings
+Serving Clos Badon Thunevin with Wine and Food Pairings

 Clos Badon Thunevin Wine Tasting Notes